arcus/education_modules/visual_vocab_of_geospatial_data/visual_vocab_of_geospatial_data.md

 **Latitude and Longitude**
 ==========================

 **Latitude** is a measure of how far north or south a location is from the equator.
 Given a point on the surface of the earth, imagine a straight line to the center of the earth.
-The angle that line makes with the equatorial plane, measured in degrees, is the point's latitude.
+The angle that line makes with the equatorial plane, measured in degrees, is the point's latitude. north + south -, with example

 IMAGE HERE?

-Together, latitude and longitude form a (spherical) coordinate system that can specify any point on the planet.
+**Longitude** is similarly an angular measurement, but rather than measuring relative to the equatorial plane, it measures relative to the prime meridian, Together, latitude and longitude form a (spherical) coordinate system that can specify any point on the planet.

 single points, you can still see a lot with only points, assuming you have a lot of points.
 Could be very accurate (where is this car?) or sort of vague and politically determined (each city has an official lat/long located somewhere within the city limits?)